How to Remove the Chrome.exe Virus in 2024

 Quick summary of the best antiviruses for removing the Chrome.exe Virus:

 • 🥇1.
-Norton — Overall best antivirus for removing Chrome.exe and other types of malware in 2024.
+Norton — Best antivirus for removing Chrome.exe and other malware in 2024.

 • 🥈2.
-Bitdefender — Feature-rich antivirus suite with a lightweight but effective cloud-based scanner.
+Bitdefender — Feature-rich antivirus with a lightweight and effective scanner.

 • 🥉3.
-McAfee — Includes excellent web security features with very cost-effective plans.
+McAfee — Includes excellent web security and very cost-effective plans.

 Frequently Asked Questions